IxDay/ixday.github.com/content/post/future.md

 - [X] returning SkipDir on file walking with filepath module
 - [ ] livereload using hugo implementation
-- [ ] writing a minimal golang http server framework
+- [ ] writing a web microframework in go